 6. Either make the teleprompter script margins smaller or move the camera further away.
 When the camera is fairly close, it is obvious that you are reading side to side, and it will reduce your credibility.

 7. Allow your head to move naturally.
-When you lock your head in a rigid position, only your eyes can move to read the teleprompter text.
+When you lock your head in a fixed position, only your eyes can move to read the teleprompter text.
 Notice how you speak to people in regular conversations.
 Your head is rarely still.
 Even small movements prove you are genuinely interested in what you’re saying.

 Teleprompters let you be yourself.